hdinkel/ELM-CPIB-2017/merged/complete.md

    page.
 (Queries can also be submitted from the ELM homepage).
 Figure BACT-BP-1 shows the "ELM predictions" page.
 Users either provide a protein accession (uniprot format) or an amino acid sequence (simply the sequence, or a FASTA formatted entry).
-Enter the accession "HUGOs_PROTEIN"
+Enter the sequence for the protein:
+   SRCN1_HUMAN (uniprot ID: Q9C0H9)

 > When you enter an accession, the query is still performed on the sequence,
 > but the sequence is automatically retrieved from Expasy (expasy, right?).